ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 (1) The registered set of function extensions is the source of knowledge regarding the declared return and parameter types of a function extension.

-Although a function expression being treated as well typed implies its function name is registered, an implementation need not treat all registered functions as well typed.
+If a function expression is treated as well typed, the function extensions involved in the expression belong to the registered set.
+However, an implementation may treat a function expression as not well typed even if all the function extensions involved in the expression are registered.
 Implementations MUST support the function extensions defined in this document, but are free to support or not support other registered function extensions.

-If an implementation does not support a function extension used in a query, it MUST treat the function extension as not well typed.
+If an implementation does not support a function extension used in a query, it MUST treat any function expression involving the function extension as not well typed.

 (2) As per the grammar, a function expression can occur in three different immediate contexts, which lead to the following conditions for well-typedness: